princomp/princomp.github.io/source/solutions/data/trees.md

             <summary>Solution</summary>
             One among the following:

-            - Inorder displays first the left subtree, then the data at the root, then the right subtree.
+            - Inorder traversal processes (recursively) first the left subtree, then the data at the root, then the right subtree.
-            - Preorder displays first the data at the root, then the left subtree, then the right subtree.
+            - Preorder traversal processes (recursively) first the data at the root, then the left subtree, then the right subtree.
-            - Postorder displays first the left subtree, then the right subtree, then the data at the root.
+            - Postorder traversal processes (recursively) first the left subtree, then the right subtree, then the data at the root.

             </details>